dspace-group/dspace-reference-architecture-aws/README.md

 You have to provide the name of the certain secrets in your Terraform variables.
 To create required secrets, follow these instructions.

-#### PostgreSQL (SIMPHERA)
+#### PostgreSQL (SIMPHERA/IVS)

-Username and password for the PostgreSQL databases are stored in AWS Secrets Manager.
+Before you let Terraform create AWS resources, you need to manually create a Secrets Manager secret that stores the password.
-Before you let Terraform create AWS resources, you need to manually create a Secrets Manager secret that stores the username and password.
+It is recommended to create individual secrets per SIMPHERA and IVS instance (e.g. production and staging instance).
 It is recommended to create individual secrets per SIMPHERA instance (e.g. production and staging instance).
 To create the secret, open the Secrets Manager console and click the button `Store a new secret`.
 As secret type choose `Other type of secret`.